Smitheyy/Csharp-programming/README.md

-# It's my rock, paper, scissors game in C#
+# It's my rock, paper and scissors game in C#